Ants On A Log

 Below I answered some of your most popular questions about this easy celery snack recipe idea.

-Yes, you can stir 2 teaspoons of maple syrup (or sugar-free syrup) per 1/4 cup of peanut butter before adding to the celery to boost its sweet flavor.
+Yes, you can stir 2 teaspoons of maple syrup (or sugar-free syrup) per 1/4 cup of peanut butter before adding it to the celery to boost its sweet flavor.

 For the savory filling, you can stir salt, pepper, garlic powder, or fresh herbs in the cottage cheese or yogurt before filling the sticks.